Monday, September 28, 2009

 In 330 BC he marched into Pakistan and into the north western area of India where the Battle of Hydaspes River was brutally fought and won.
 After reaching India, his troops marched tirelessly through the jungles and he meets up with King Taxilus with whom he creates an alliance to defeat Porus.

 When Alexander finally meets with Porus, he is faced with 200 elephants.
 There are hundreds of causalities and his troops are mutinied.
-He has finally decided to return to Babylon.
+He finally decides to return to Babylon.

 On the way back to Babylon, he convinces his army to go through the Gedrosian Desert because no one has before.
 He loses three quarters of his army and they are forced to kill the horses in order to drink their blood to quench their dying thirst.
 Alexander died shortly after returning to Babylon.